Thermonuclear weapon: Classification

-Detailed knowledge of fission and fusion weapons is classified to some degree in virtually every industrialized country.
-In the United States, such knowledge can by default be classified as "Restricted Data", even if it is created by persons who are not government employees or associated with weapons programs, in a legal doctrine known as "born secret" (though the constitutional standing of the doctrine has been at times called into question; see United States v.
-Progressive, Inc.).
-Born secret is rarely invoked for cases of private speculation.
+Detailed knowledge of fission and fusion weapons is considered classified information to some degree in virtually every industrialized country.
+In the United States, such knowledge can by default be classified as "Restricted Data", even if it is created by people who are not government employees or associated with weapons programs.
+Material that is automatically considered classified as soon as it is created is termed born secret, a legal doctrine that has been disputed in cases such as United States v.
+Progressive, Inc..
+The constitutionality of born secret is rarely invoked for cases of private speculation.
 The official policy of the United States Department of Energy has been not to acknowledge the leaking of design information, as such acknowledgment would potentially validate the information as accurate.
-In a small number of prior cases, the U.S. government has attempted to censor weapons information in the public press, with limited success.
+In a small number of prior cases, the US government has attempted to censor weapons information in the public press, with limited success.
 According to the New York Times, physicist Kenneth W. Ford defied government orders to remove classified information from his book Building the H Bomb: A Personal History.
 Ford claims he used only pre-existing information and even submitted a manuscript to the government, which wanted to remove entire sections of the book for concern that foreign states could use the information.

 The Teller–Ulam design was for many years considered one of the top nuclear secrets, and even today it is not discussed in any detail by official publications with origins "behind the fence" of classification.
 United States Department of Energy (DOE) policy has been, and continues to be, that they do not acknowledge when "leaks" occur, because doing so would acknowledge the accuracy of the supposed leaked information.
 Aside from images of the warhead casing, most information in the public domain about this design is relegated to a few terse statements by the DOE and the work of a few individual investigators.